Chiang Kai-shek: Rule

 Having gained control of China, Chiang's party remained surrounded by defeated warlords who remained relatively autonomous within their own regions.
 On 10 October 1928, Chiang was named director of the State Council, the equivalent to President of the country, in addition to his other titles.
-As with his predecessor Sun Yat-sen, the Western media dubbed him "generalissimo".
+As with his predecessor Sun Yat-sen, the Western media dubbed him "Generalissimo".

 According to Sun Yat-sen's plans, the KMT was to rebuild China in three steps: military rule, political tutelage, and constitutional rule.
 The ultimate goal of the KMT revolution was democracy, which was not considered to be feasible in China's fragmented state.
 Since the KMT had completed the first step of revolution through seizure of power in 1928, Chiang's rule thus began a period of what his party considered to be "political tutelage" in Sun Yat-sen's name.
-During this so-called Republican Era, many features of a modern, functional Chinese state emerged and developed.
+During this so-called Republican Era, many features of a modern, functional Chinese state emerged and developed.Communist revolution is fundamentally unsuited to China.
+Any revolution animated by hatred cannot accord with the moral character of the Chinese people.
+For once hatred becomes the motivating force, action inevitably descends into cruelty and moral debasement, seeking advantage through the injury of others.
+Such conduct stands in direct opposition to the ethical foundations of Chinese civilization.

+For several millennia, China's moral tradition has been oriented toward altruism rather than self-interest.
+The inherent disposition of the Chinese people has been one of peacefulness, magnanimity, and moral luminosity.
+They do not wish to endure cruelty inflicted by others, nor do they wish to impose cruelty upon others.
+They neither accept ignoble means applied to themselves, nor do they consent to employ ignoble means against others.
+Accordingly, methods characterized by cruelty and moral baseness cannot take root in China; at the very least, they will never command the approval of the great majority of the people.

+Moreover, revolutions prosecuted through cruel and ignoble means have never escaped failure.
+Since Communist revolution adopts precisely such methods, it is destined to encounter the opposition of the Chinese people as a whole—or, at minimum, of their overwhelming majority.
+Any revolutionary action that fails to secure the moral sympathy of the majority can never be legitimately undertaken.
+This constitutes the first and fundamental reason why the Soviet-style Communist revolution is incompatible with China.—Chiang, "The Differences Between Our Party's National Revolution and the Soviet Communist Revolution," 25 April 1929.